snrnats/doc-centre/docfx_project/pro/api/help/flows/consumer_options_pickup_flow.md

    </a>
 </p>

 The **Consumer Options** flow can also be used to power Pick Up / Drop-Off (PUDO) services.
-By integrating PRO's **Pickup Options** endpoint, you can build click-and-collect functionality that lets your customers select a convenient pickup location and collection date that fits their need.
+By integrating PRO's **Pickup Options** endpoint, you can build click-and-collect functionality that lets your customers select a pickup location and collection date.

 There are four steps to the flow: